Can We Keep the Sabbath Any Day of the Week?

 Photo by Jeremy Bishop

-Right at Creation, God set aside one day every week for us to worship and rest (Genesis 2:2-3).
+Right after Creation, God set aside one day every week for us to remember Him, worship Him, and rest from weekly obligations (Genesis 2:2-3).
 And this wasn’t arbitrary on His part.
-He knew our bodies needed a day set aside from weekly stress and work to reconnect with Him and our friends and family.
+He knew our bodies and minds needed a day set aside from weekly work to reconnect with Him and our friends and family.

-Numerous studies now also show that a period of rest every week helps your body and mind stay stronger, more focused, and energetic.
-Our bodies run on a seven-day calendar, and if we push the limits, our bodies miss that rest and suffer, even if we don’t feel any effects at first.
+Studies now show that a period of rest every week helps your body and mind stay stronger, more focused, and more energetic.1 Our bodies run on a seven-day calendar,2 and if we push the limits, our bodies miss that rest and suffer, even if we don’t feel any effects at first.

-But there’s more.
-God gave us the Sabbath as a sign to mark His creation of us—something that’s emphasized in the fourth commandment in Exodus 20:8-11.
-Then, Ezekiel 20:12 shows us that it also signifies the way He has set us apart as His people.
+God gave us the Sabbath as a sign of His work of creating us and saving us—something that’s emphasized in the fourth commandment (Exodus 20:8-11; Deuteronomy 5:15).
+Ezekiel 20:12 shows us that it also signifies how He has set us apart as His people.

-Keeping Sabbath is an act of submission to God in worship, remembering what He has done and is doing for us.
-It’s a special way in which we connect with Him, without the distractions of daily life.
+Keeping the Sabbath, then, is an act of submission to God in worship, remembering what He has done and is doing for us.
+It’s a special way to connect with Him without the distractions of daily life.

 How do we know which day the Sabbath is?

 The biblical Sabbath occurs on Saturday, the seventh and last day of the week.
 Many people think it’s impossible to know this for a fact, but you might be surprised!
-We can find evidence for the Sabbath being on Saturday from three different areas: the biblical account, Jewish tradition, and the calendar.
+We find evidence for the Sabbath being on Saturday from the biblical account, Jewish tradition, and the calendar.

 Photo by T Steele on Unsplash

-Scripture gives us numerous examples to tell us which day of the week Sabbath is.
+Scripture gives us numerous examples to tell us which day of the week the Sabbath is, starting with Creation, where God set the seventh day apart and made it holy.

 “Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God” (Exodus 20:9-10, NKJV).

-Here God clearly states the location of the Sabbath on the weekly calendar: the seventh day, the last day of the week.
+Here God states the location of the Sabbath—the Lord’s Day—on the weekly calendar: the seventh day.

-This double amount allowed them to collect enough so they could rest the next day—which was the seventh day or Sabbath (Exodus 16:23).
-This way, the special characteristics of the seventh day of the week became ingrained in the Israelite culture.
+In this way, the special characteristics of the seventh day of the week became ingrained in Israelite culture.

 Now, you might be thinking, The Israelites didn’t stay loyal to God.
-They abandoned Him many times for their own false worship.
+They abandoned Him many times for false worship.

 What if they lost track of which day the Sabbath was on?